acenews/arccentury/_posts/2019-09-26-The-Three-Towns.md

 ![image](/images/Bell_tower.jpg)

-South of the eastern Rift, another city surrounded by stone walls flourishes there.
+South of the eastern Rift, another city surrounded by massive stone walls.
 Eve Kelderman and two others, Eve Hammer and an unknown Eve, layed the first berry farm and the basics of an early camp.
 With time, Kelderman took over the settlement and ruled there for 25 generations and were killed by some members of the Banas.
 ![image](/images/kerlderman_familytree.jpg)

 Now, some members of the Nana household occupy this city, talking to their northern neighbour through the radio.
-Next to the radio station, a graveyard had been build to honor their fallen family members.
+Next to the radio station, a graveyard has been built to honor their fallen family members.
 ![image](/images/kerlderman_town.jpg)